shaik1002/biggitlabbomb/doc/ci/variables/index.md

 ### For a project

-> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/362227) in GitLab 15.7, projects can have a maximum of 200 CI/CD variables.
+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/362227) in GitLab 15.7, projects can define a maximum of 200 CI/CD variables.
-> - [Updated](https://gitlab.com/gitlab-org/gitlab/-/issues/373289) in GitLab 15.9, projects can have a maximum of 8000 CI/CD variables.
+> - [Updated](https://gitlab.com/gitlab-org/gitlab/-/issues/373289) in GitLab 15.9, projects can define a maximum of 8000 CI/CD variables.

 You can add CI/CD variables to a project's settings.